 France vehicle attack leaves at least six soldiers injured

-Six French soldiers were injured Wednesday after a vehicle hit a group of service members leaving their barracks outside Paris.
+Six French soldiers were injured Wednesday in a vehicle attack while they were leaving their barracks outside Paris.

-The driver fled the scene and authorities are now searching for the vehicle and the driver.
-A police spokesperson claims the car deliberately targeted the soldiers but the motive remains unclear.
+The driver fled the scene and authorities said a search is underway.
+A police spokesperson said the vehicle deliberately targeted the soldiers, but the specific motive remained unclear.

-The service members were part of Opération Sentinelle, an anti-terrorism operation that was created after 2015 Charlie Hebdo massacre, with the aim of protecting civilians.
+The service members were part of Opération Sentinelle, an anti-terrorism operation that was created after 2015 Charlie Hebdo massacre in Paris.
+The mission's aim is to protect civilians.

+Local Mayor Patrick Balkany said the incident had "without any doubt" been deliberate.
+"It's an odious act of aggression," he told BFM-TV.

 The incident is the latest of several attacks targeting French security forces guarding public sites following a number of terrorist attacks.